-Cornell Jackson takes over as the Miners' running backs coach in 2013 after serving in the same capacity at Purdue over the previous four seasons.
+Cornell Jackson took over as the Miners' running backs coach in 2013 after serving in the same capacity at Purdue over the previous four seasons.

 Jackson helped the Boilermakers land bowl bids during the 2011 and 2012 campaigns, participating in the Little Caesars Pizza Bowl and the Heart of Dallas Bowl respectively.